12 Best Waterfalls in Maui That Are Absolutely Stunning

 11. KOPILIULA FALLS

-Kopiliula Falls, otherwise known as Kopihula Falls, is a beautiful waterfall that is visible from the road.
+Kopiliula Falls, or Kopihula Falls, is a beautiful waterfall visible from the road.

 Best Waterfalls in Maui You Should Visit featured by top Hawaii travel blog, Hawaii Travel with Kids: Kopihula Falls, Road to Hana, Maui--Kopihula Falls is one of the best Maui waterfalls to see on the Road to Hana